 Facilitating this way of working contributes to a comfortable and sustainable working environment.
 It results in more efficient use of the office space and increases the well-being and productivity of employees!

-Test iotspot: download the app or request a free starter kit.
+Get access to the demo app environment or request a free starter kit.